 Bait The Burrow

-When the rats exit the burrow, they will be attracted to the rat bait and will be capture in a trap.
+When the rats exit the burrow, they will be attracted to the rat bait and captured in a trap.

 Dig Them Out

 All you need to do is use gardening equipment to dig up the burrow.
 Obviously, this depends entirely on where the burrow is.
-If the tunnel system is under your home, or under concrete, I will just flush them out with water.
+If the tunnel system is under your home or concrete, I will just flush them out with water.